2006 Beaten into Submission: Nate’s End of the Year Wrap-Up

 What in the hell was M. Night Shyamalan thinking?
 His inane bedtime story could have used some of his well-known twists, but the only twist was that he was entirely serious about this ridiculous fable.
 Just like a bedtime story, this feels entirely made up on the spot.
 Lady in Water feels like Shyamalan is haphazardly throwing spontaneous obstacles and rules into his story, hoping something sticks when it just muddies up the story.
 The writing is stuffy and pompous, championing Shyamalan as a misunderstood genius that will save the planet.
 Shyamalan seems to fray with every new movie, and Lady in Water is by far the man’s most ridiculous and self-involved flick.
 He’s too great of a talent to write off, even during his misfires, but we can’t be expected to iron out his narrative kinks every time.
 Shyamalan is too gifted a filmmaker to make outright bad movies.
 However, he is prone to making very misguided choices, and the very conception of this movie was one large example.

 Firewall is an inconsistent, stupid, cookie-cutter Hollywood thriller where Harrison Ford is roped into helping bad guys because his family is threatened.
 The whole hostage situation is laughable.
 The thugs turn a hostage situation into a bed and breakfast; implausibly letting the family roam around the house, watch TV, do whatever really.
 The bad guy (Paul Bettany) even makes pancakes for Ford’s kids, that bastard.
 This is the worst hostage siege ever.
 Firewall should have played more like a cat and mouse game, with Ford and the bad guys battling for supremacy.
 Instead, Firewall feels emblematic of every other stupidly plotted thriller Hollywood feels it can feed to a mass audience because it slaps a star in it.
 This is shamefully mediocre, stupid, and, above all else, rather boring.
 Firewall is your typical disposable Hollywood thriller-of-the-week, just with more tech jargon that Ford looks pained to even speak.
-If you replaced Ford and Bettany with, say Mark-Paul Gosselaar and Corbin Bernsen, you’d have a movie fit to air late night on TV when the only people awake would be insomniacs.
+If you replaced Ford and Bettany with, say Mark-Paul Gosselaar and Corbin Bernsen, you’d have a movie fit to air late night on TV.
 Finally, then, Firewall would have found its rightful audience.

 7) The Da Vinci Code